Faces of The History of Great Smoky Mountains National Park

-George Masa, Horace Kephart and the Great Smoky Mountains National Park
+George Masa, Horace Kephart and the History of Great Smoky Mountains National Park

 There was drama in the mountains of Western North Carolina back in the 1920s and 1930s, and it had nothing to do with prohibition and moonshine.
 One need only read Serena, Ron Rash’s riveting novel set in the region’s rich timber country (or see the movie starring Bradley Cooper and Jennifer Lawrence) to understand that creating The Great Smoky Mountains National Park was a hard won battle that pitted passionate conservationists against wealthy timber barons.
 At the forefront were two men – George Masa and Horace Kephart.